-If you’re thinking about downsizing your home, you may be wondering what to do with the proceeds, and one of the options you could be considering is contributing it to superannuation and benefiting from the many tax advantages it provides.
+If you’re thinking about downsizing your home, you may be wondering what to do with the proceeds.
+One of the options you could be considering is downsizer contributions, contributing money to superannuation and benefiting from the many tax advantages it provides.

 Your options will depend on your circumstances and you should seek advice from a professional, as the penalties for getting it wrong can be quite harsh.

 Broadly speaking, the options available will depend on your age.

 For those under the age of 65, you may be able to take advantage of both the concessional and non-concessional contribution caps.
 Depending on your individual circumstances (including what contributions you’ve made in the past) you may be able to contribute as much as $325,000 to superannuation.
 You need to be careful how much you contribute though, the penalties for exceeding contribution caps are heavy.

 For those over the age of 65, you may also be able to take advantage of both the concessional and non-concessional contribution caps, but there are restrictions, particularly if you’re no longer working.
 Failing that, you may be able to take advantage of the downsizer contribution rules.

 - You’ll need to be over the age of 65